 - Go Live Support – following the plan, and switch the business to its new SAP landscape.

-SAP Implementation Project Plan and Phases
+Project Plan and Phases of SAP Implementations

 - Onsite Initiation, where the technical team reviews the project with key stakeholders, checking to make sure that important partners and integrations (e.g. with banking systems) are accounted for.